FatineKa/rl-maze-game/README.md

 in there, an agent walks too.
 It doesn't know the maze any better than you do.
 It learns.

-The agent can be companion, rival, or quiet bystander, depending on how the session is configured.
-Underneath, it's a reinforcement learning policy — swappable between Dyna-Q for the small worlds, DQN for the larger ones, and actor-critic methods when training time permits.
+Underneath, it's a reinforcement learning policy — swappable between Dyna-Q for small worlds, DQN for larger ones, and actor-critic methods when training time permits.
+The agent can also be trained headlessly without the game window.

-The player has a face of their own.
-Outfits, hair, accessories — layered sprites stitched together at runtime and saved per username, so the next time you load the game, your traveler is dressed exactly as you left them.

-## Why three things at once

-The project is deliberately three layers that don't usually appear in one
-codebase:

-- A **game** that has to feel responsive and look intentional
-- A **reinforcement learning** loop that can train headlessly on the same world
-- A **system** with users, saved appearances, scores, and customization unlocks

-Keeping these three honest about their own boundaries is most of the work.

 ## Setup